-As of the end of 2018, GMB signals (including proximity, categories, keyword in business title, and more) are the largest single factor for local pack placement.
+As of the end of 2018, GMB signals (including proximity, categories, keywords in business title, and more) are the largest single factor for local pack placement.
 They are also among the top factors for localized organic search results.

 Google has been adding features to My Business at a fast rate, with recent additions including more control over photos, welcome offers, short names, off-site materials, and local favorites to reward businesses that provide excellent customer experiences.
-Businesses who take full advantage of GMB will be rewarded with better local SEO.
+Businesses that take full advantage of GMB will be rewarded with better local SEO.

 Links are key differentiators, or ranking factors, in local SEO.
 Google looks at the presence of links in deciding which businesses should rank higher in search engine results.
 Indeed, links are the top factor for localized organic search.
 Link signals (inbound anchor text, linking domain authority, linking domain quantity, etc.) are also the second most impactful factor for local pack placement.
-Topically and locally relevant links work best.
+Topically and locally-relevant links work best.

 Over the last few years, review signals (review quantity, review velocity, review diversity, etc.) have been playing a larger role in SEO.
 This factor is especially helpful when reviews contain keywords.